ejuju/fake/README.md

 This library aims at facilitating creating fake data. (not ML based for now)

 In order to do so, the library provides:
-- samples (first and last names, domain names)
+- samples (first and last names, domain names, etc.)
 - a UUID generator (UUID version 4)
 - a standard User struct containing various common fields (email, name, id, etc.)